Basikopo Makamu

-Rodgers Basikopo Makamu is a South African politician who is currently serving as Member of the Executive Council (MEC) for Cooperative Governance, Human Settlements and Traditional Affairs in the Limpopo provincial government.
+Rodgers Basikopo Makamu (born 2 November 1973) is a South African politician who is currently serving as Member of the Executive Council (MEC) for Cooperative Governance, Human Settlements and Traditional Affairs in the Limpopo provincial government.
 He was formerly MEC for Agriculture and Rural Development between 2018 and 2019.
 A teacher by training and a member of the African National Congress (ANC), Makamu was elected to a second term as Deputy Provincial Secretary of the ANC's Limpopo branch in June 2022.

 Early life and career

 Makamu was born in Giyani in Mopani in present-day Limpopo and matriculated at Matsambu High School in Mopani in 1994, the year that apartheid ended.
 He trained as an accounting teacher but later resigned from the education sector to work in local government, becoming an accountant and then a manager at the Greater Giyani Local Municipality.
 He was also a member of the African National Congress (ANC), initially through the party's Youth League.
 He resigned from his municipal job when he was elected to the full-time party position of Regional Secretary of the ANC's branch in Mopani.
 He was Regional Secretary under Regional Chairperson Seaparo Sekwati and then, after his re-election in September 2017, under Sekwati's successor, Pule Shayi.